QuantumPackage/qp2/docs/source/programs/fci.rst

 ===

+ Selected Full Configuration Interaction with stochastic selection and PT2.

  This program performs a |CIPSI|-like selected |CI| using a stochastic scheme for both the selection of the important Slater determinants and the computation of the |PT2| correction.
 This